-Apogee SQ-500 series quantum sensors are self-powered devices and output an analog signal proportional to incident PPFD.
-A quick and easy check of sensor functionality can be determined using a voltmeter with millivolt resolution.
-Connect the positive lead wire from the voltmeter to the white wire from the sensor and the negative (or common) lead wire from the voltmeter to the black wire from the sensor.
+Apogee SQ-512 and SQ-515 quantum sensors provide an amplified voltage output that is proportional to incident PPFD.
+A quick and easy check of sensor functionality can be determined using a DC power supply and a voltmeter.
+Power the sensor with a DC voltage by connecting the positive voltage signal to the red wire from the sensor and the negative (or common) to the black wire from the sensor.
+Use the voltmeter to measure across the white wire (output signal) and black wire.
 Direct the sensor head toward a light source and verify the sensor provides a signal.
 Increase and decrease the distance from the sensor head to the light source to verify that the signal changes proportionally (decreasing signal with increasing distance and increasing signal with decreasing distance).
 Blocking all radiation from the sensor should force the sensor signal to zero.